dplusplus1024/bitcorn-hole/README.md

 1. **Frontend Webpage**: This displays the game interface and real-time scoring updates.
    [View the Frontend Code](#link-to-frontend-code) | [View Screenshot](#link-to-screenshot)

-2. **Microcontroller Code**: This is the code that runs on the microcontrollers, interfacing with the ToF sensors to detect when a beanbag is scored.
+2. **Microcontroller Code**: This is the code that runs on the microcontrollers, interfacing with the ToF sensors to detect when a beanbag is present.
    [View Microcontroller Code](#link-to-microcontroller-code)

 3. **API to Pay Sats**: This handles the instant payments to players' Lightning Addresses.
 You can substitute your own API endpoint, and either run your own LND node or use a service like Lightspark or ZBD.